Friday, July 1, 2011

 Labels: Autumn Harvest, Cheshire Cat Illusion, ching-chou kuik, Elaine Cox, Katarina, Meredith Dillman, Nikki Burnette, Peacock Fairy, Plate #102, plate #30, Plate #41, Plate #57, Plate #76, Plate #79, Telsa

 Welcome to my blog.
 I'm the person behind kamadesign.
 Here you can read all about my latest crafting shenanigans, tutorials, freebies and more.
-Follow me here, on facebook and youtube to stay up to date.
+Follow me here, on instagram, facebook and youtube to stay up to date.
+Links on top of page.
 Enjoy!